Find your ideal TV package

 3. Think carefully about your budget

 It’s time to give the financials some thought.
-In an ideal world we’d probably all take out Virgin’s Big Daddy Bundle or Sky’s Complete Bundle.
-If money is no object, go right ahead and do that – there’s more content in either of these packages than you’ll be able to watch in nine lifetimes.
+In an ideal world we’d probably all take out Virgin’s V.VIP.
+If money is no object, go right ahead and do that – there’s more content there than you’ll be able to watch in nine lifetimes.

 For most of us, though, money is a factor, not only because it makes good old fashioned sense to keep our monthly costs down, but also because everyone loves finding a good deal – there’s something immensely satisfying about it.

 In our TV package comparison, you’ll find the best deals in the country right now.
 But how much should you expect to pay?
 You can get a vast majority of channels for around £20-£30 per month these days.
 Sticking to Sky or Virgin means you’ll also get the best selection.

 It’s when you add on premium channels like sports and movies that things start to get considerably more expensive.
 Sky Sports on its own (which you can also get on Virgin, TalkTalk, BT and Plusnet) costs about the same as all the other channels put together, so you should seriously consider whether you really need these if budget is paramount.